rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### Anatomy of the Webservice

-The technology behind the main interface of the Horizontal Communication is SOAP (Simple Object Access Protocol).
-This technology is a well known technology which many companies already have developers that knows it.
+The technology behind the main interface of Horizontal Communication is SOAP (Simple Object Access Protocol).
+This technology is a well-known technology that many companies already have developers that knows it.

-The Standard has only one webservice which contains 3 methods that enable the communication.
+The Standard has only one web service which contains 3 methods that enable communication.

-The webservice named DataWS are responsible to make available the methods below.
+The web service named DataWS is responsible to make available the methods below.

 | Method | Description | Input | Return|
 |--------|-------------|--------|--------|